This page provides an overview of managing users and groups in AppDynamics.

 By default, strong password requirements are not enforced, which means that users can configure passwords of any length or complexity.
-To enforce strong password requirements, in the Administration page, open the Authentication Provider tab and select the Require Strong Passwords checkbox.
+To enforce strong password requirements, in the Administration page, navigate to Authentication Provider > Require Strong Passwords checkbox and enable the requirement.

 With the requirement enabled, passwords must meet the complexity requirements shown in the Authentication Provider tab of the Controller UI.
 The requirements include having at least eight characters, containing both upper and lower case letters, and more.

 Passwords set by users after you enable this requirement must meet the requirements listed in the UI.
-Changing this option does not affect passwords that have already been set.
-That is, existing weak passwords will continue to work after you enable strong passwords.
+Changing this option does not affect previously set passwords.
+Existing weak passwords will continue to work after you enable strong passwords.

 Create and Manage Groups

-You can manage roles for local users collectively using groups in the Groups tab on the Administration page.
-If you are using LDAP to authenticate all AppDynamics Controller users you do not need to create AppDynamics groups.
+You can manage roles for local users collectively by navigating to Groups > Administration and selecting the groups.
+If you are using LDAP to authenticate all AppDynamics Controller users, you do not need to create AppDynamics groups.

 After creating the group, assign users to the group by selecting the group and selecting the Member checkboxes for the users to be added to the selected group or groups.
 Similarly, to associate the group to a role, select the Member checkboxes for the roles to be associated with the selected group or groups.

-You can associate groups with roles from the group configuration or under Roles in the Users and Groups with this Role tab.
+You can associate groups with roles from the group configuration or under Roles > Users and Groups with this Role.